-Our product, More than a chopping board, helps chefs, amateurs and pros, cook easier and better by giving them a tool to automate cutting vegetables.
-In restaurants, we see the demand for less pre-handled ingredients to curb the spread of covid.
-In households, we see the rise of cooking in general and those who want to experiment and create recipes with greater ease.
+Our product, "More than a chopping board", helps individuals, cook easier and better by giving them a tool to automate cutting vegetables.
 With our product, we can allow consumers to cut six types of vegetables in four different ways by the press of a button.
 This will allow restaurants to have less direct hand-contact with the ingredients and allow household consumers to easily and safely cut their vegetables for their next meal.

-The novelty of our product comes from the fact that there are plenty of vegetable cutters, mandolin, choppers, yet no one universal product to execute different chopping methods automatically.
+The novelty of our product comes from the fact that there are plenty of vegetable cutters, mandolins, choppers, yet no one universal product to execute different chopping methods automatically.
 We also see that the products currently on the market only cater to select vegetables.
 With our project, we aim to combine the functionality of multiple vegetable cutters/handlers and provide the consumers even more options to chop them up into different styles.